jmduke/jmduke-jekyll/notebook.md

 (Maybe at some point I'll try and categorize these.)
 </div>

+Trying to learn from customer conversations is like excavating a delicate archaeological site.
+The truth is down there somewhere, but it’s fragile.
+While each blow with your shovel gets you closer to the truth, you’re liable to smash it into a million little pieces if you use too blunt an instrument.

+...

+It boils down to this: you aren’t allowed to tell them what their problem is, and in return, they aren’t allowed to tell you what to build.
+They own the problem, you own the solution.

+*The world’s most deadly fluff is: “I would definitely buy that.”*

+> *The Mom Test*, Rob Fitzpatrick

 Being struck by lightning is increasingly unlikely.

 > *The Signal and the Noise*, Nate Silver